The two-dimensional one-component plasma is hyperuniform: Background measure and global laws for sub-systems: proof of Proposition and Proposition

-Thus we have $u_\WW = \hal \WW$ in $D$ (cf. \eqref{def:uV}) and since the perturbation $\WW - \VV$ is harmonic on $\rho \DD \supset D$ we have\footnote{This follows from the last statement in Proposition \ref{prop:frostman}.} (as densities) $\muW = \muV > 0$ on $D$ and thus $D$ is contained in the support of $\muW$.”
-It remains to construct such a function $v$, for which a crucial tool is the following lemma from \cite{bauerschmidt2017local}.
+It remains to construct such a function $v$. \cor{The following lemma from \cite{bauerschmidt2017local} provides the crucial tool for it}.
 For any $r > 0$, let $l_r$ be the logarithmic potential generated by the uniform probability measure spread on $\DD(0, r)$. \begin{lemma}[An explicit construction] Let $z_0, w$ be two points in $\R^2$ and let $r$ such that $r \leq \hal |z_0 - w|$.
 Then there exists $\tilde{z} \in \R^2$ and $k \in \R$ (both depending on $z_0$ and $w$) such that:

 Moreover the point $\tilde{z}$ can be found on the line segment between $z_0$ and $w$ with: